Skip to main content

 Custom component as closure

-When defining custom components for React Query Builder, do not define them within the body of another function component like this:
+Avoid defining custom components for React Query Builder inside the body of another function component.
+Here's what not to do:

 App.jsx